Test Id : BLPMF

 An interpretive report will be provided.

-A neoplastic clone is detected when the percent of cells with an abnormality exceeds the normal reference range for any given probe.
+A neoplastic clone is detected when the percent of cells with an abnormality exceeds the normal reference range for any given probe set.

 Detection of an abnormal clone supports a diagnosis of B-cell lymphoma.
 The specific abnormality detected may help to determine a specific B-cell lymphoma subtype.

-This test is not approved by the US Food and Drug Administration, and it is best used as an adjunct to existing clinical and pathologic information.
+This test is not approved by the US Food and Drug Administration and is best used as an adjunct to existing clinical and pathologic information.

 Bone marrow is the preferred sample type for this fluorescence in situ hybridization test.
 If bone marrow is not available, a blood specimen may be used if there are neoplastic cells in the blood specimen (as verified by a hematopathologist).

-1. Swerdlow SH, Campo E, Harris NL, et al, eds: WHO Classification of Tumours of Haematopoietic and Lymphoid Tissues.
+1. Swerdlow SH, Campo E, Harris NL, et al, eds.
+WHO Classification of Tumours of Haematopoietic and Lymphoid Tissues.
 4th ed.
 IARC Press; 2017.
 WHO Classification of Tumours.
 Vol 2

-2. King RL, McPhail ED, Meyer RG, et al: False-negative rates for MYC fluorescence in situ hybridization probes in B-cell neoplasms.
+2. King RL, McPhail ED, Meyer RG, et al. False-negative rates for MYC fluorescence in situ hybridization probes in B-cell neoplasms.
 Haematologica.
-2019 Jun;104(6):e248-e251
+2019;104(6):e248-e251

 Monday through Friday

-This test was developed, and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the US Food and Drug Administration.
+This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
+It has not been cleared or approved by the US Food and Drug Administration.

 88271 x 2, 88275, 88291-FISH Probe, Analysis, Interpretation; 1 probe set